cakemanager/docs/docs/installation.md

 Installation
 ============

-This section gives a brief description how to install the CakeManager and it's requirements
+This section gives a brief description how to install the CakeManager and it's requirements.

 [doc_toc]